mhagenow01/FBFransac/README.md

 method.
 The results are plotted using Open3D.
 * ModelFinder: This is the main class that implements the FAMrec method.
 This contains the hypothesis generation and refining steps.
 * Mesh: This implements basic functions for the mesh including calculating distance fields, normals, etc.
-* ModelProfile: This function performs the medial axis preprocessing for a mesh.
+* ModelProfile: This function performs the medial axis pre-processing for a mesh.
 It must be called for each mesh (you can use wildcards for meshes in a folder) before running find_models_in_cloud.

 Additionally, the EfficientRANSAC and FBFRansac folders have their own classes and scripts found in separate folders.
 There is also a utilities folder that provides several scripts for converting file formats, etc.